shahzaibkhalid/shaizei/README.md

 * The only HTML file `index.html` in which React  app will be rendered, must live at the root of `src` directory.
 * There must be an `assets` directory at the root of `src` and app favicon (notably `favicon.ico`) must live at the root of `assets` directory.

+Note that the apps scaffolded with `@shaizei/cli` already follow the opinions described above.
+However if you try to violate them, you'll be prompted about what you're doing wrong and what you should do to fix.

 ## Contributing

 Please take a look at [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information on how you can contribute to this project.